Home » Financing

 aerial view of a new housing development with solar powered street lighting

-Solar lighting as a service (SLAAS)
+Solar Lighting as a Service (SLAAS)

-Solar Lighting as a Service is a subscription-based pricing model that allows you to avoid all upfront infrastructure costs (including design, equipment, and installation) by paying for your lighting on a monthly basis.
+Solar Lighting as a Service (SLaaS) is a financing option that allows developers to avoid all upfront costs for a solar lighting project, including design, equipment, and installation.